 Hotjar cannot track across different top-level domains, for example, going from www.example.com to www.site.com.

-For Recordings, a unique identifier allows us to track a visitor's session across multiple pages.
-However, due to limitations designed to provide a secure browsing experience for the user, we are unable to see this identifier when a visitor moves to a different top-level domain name.
+For Recordings, a unique identifier allows us to track a user's session across multiple pages.
+However, due to limitations designed to provide a secure browsing experience for the user, we are unable to see this identifier when a user moves to a different top-level domain name.

 If this does occur, the current session will end and a new session will be picked up by Hotjar, causing the Recording session to end.

 Starting Recordings on a specific page